 Independent contractors have to pay for things that employees often have covered, from office supplies to workspace rental fees, and not to mention they need to set aside their owner compensation share.
 These expenses sometimes add up to more than you have coming in net profit, especially if your business has natural ebbs and flows.

-Contractors in this position may benefit from a debt consolidation loan.
+Contractors in this position who need personal loans may benefit from a debt consolidation loan.
 These give you the money that you need to pay back your existing debts.

 Debt consolidation loans tend to work best if: